spencertipping/ni/doc/ni_by_example_3.md

 Welcome to the third part of the tutorial.
 At this point, you've probably activated a certain amount of `ni` productivity by using Hadoop to broadcast your `ni` scripts across hundreds of cores and thousands of jobs.
 You should also have a reasonable high-level understanding of how `ni` is a self-modifying quine, and how this allows it to execute across operating systems.

-In this chapter, our goal is to multiply your power by introducing important Perl operations including reducers, cell operations, and ni-specific functions.
+In this chapter, our goal is to multiply your power by introducing more I/O operations, important Perl operations including reducers, cell operations, and ni-specific functions.
 We'll also demonstrate `ni`'s connections to Python and numpy, Ruby, and Lisp.
-And for the time being, we'll show how to patch one of `ni`'s weaknesses (large-scale joins) using `nfu`.
+And we'll show how to patch one of `ni`'s weaknesses (large-scale joins) using `nfu`.

 However, we'll first codify `ni` philosophy and style, which we've touched on in the previous two chapters.